supahcraig/redpanda_basics/connectors/mongoDB.md

 ## Configure to allow external connections

-The docs don't appear to work correctly, but you need to modify the `net` section of `/etc/mongod.conf` By default the `bindIp` is set to 127.0.0.1, but that will only allow local connections.
-Changing to 0.0.0.0 will allow ALL traffic, so you'll need to either figure out how to list multiple addresses OR tighten up your firewall rules.
+You need to modify the `net` section of `/etc/mongod.conf` By default the `bindIp` is set to 127.0.0.1, but that will only allow local connections.
+Changing to 0.0.0.0 will allow ALL traffic, so you'll need to tighten up your firewall rules.
+Use Linux IPtables to control access to the box itself, _unsure how this is different from the AWS security group_

+Starting with Mongo 6, use semicolons (no spaces) to list multiple IP's in the `bindIp` section.

 ```
 # network interfaces